 We designed the Enso Motion eCommerce website for an optimal mobile buying experience.
 Visit Website

-When determining the answer to, “do you need a new website?” you should first consider if your site is mobile friendly.
-You may have heard about the importance of your site being mobile friendly, but this cannot be overstated.
+When determining the answer to, “do you need a new website?” you should first consider if your site is mobile-friendly.
+You may have heard about the importance of your site being mobile-friendly, but this cannot be overstated.
 According to Statcounter, as of March 2020, mobile accounted for 52 percent of searches globally, compared with 45 percent on desktop.
 This reflects the growing trend of people using their phones as their primary and preferred browsing device.

 In fact, depending on your industry, your site’s mobile functionality may be even more important than desktop.
 For example, if you’re running a retail operation selling designer shoes, the chances are your customers are clicking on your ads using their phones.
 This means they’ll want to do everything—from browsing—to making purchases conveniently on their mobile devices.
 If you’re operating a crowdfunding platform, the chances are people are sharing your site on mobile-facing social platforms like Instagram and Snapchat.
-This means that in order for people to donate, raise money, or share your site, it will have to be mobile friendly.
+This means that in order for people to donate, raise money, or share your site, it will have to be mobile-friendly.

-One of the most important attributes of your site being mobile friendly is the quality of your user experience.
-Some essential elements of a mobile friendly site include text-based phone numbers that trigger a call, easy-to-find directions for physical locations, mobile specific menus, calls to action, and a simplified, easy-to-navigate user interface.
+One of the most important attributes of your site being mobile-friendly is the quality of your user experience.
+Some essential elements of a mobile-friendly site include text-based phone numbers that trigger a call, easy-to-find directions for physical locations, mobile-specific menus, calls to action, and a simplified, easy-to-navigate user interface.
 In other words, your site should look and function just as well (if not better) on all mobile devices.

 When referring to mobile responsive design, it is important to not just focus on one screen size or device.
 While according to Statcounter, the majority of global users are using a Samsung (31 percent) or Apple (27 percent) device, there are various versions and screen sizes that need to be tested for rendering issues and an optimal user experience.
-For example, the screen size and user experience is much different on an iPhone 6 vs an iPhoneX—and even more so on tablet devices.
+For example, the screen size and user experience are much different on an iPhone 6 vs an iPhoneX—and even more so on tablet devices.

-At Blennd, we not only create custom designs for mobile versions of websites, we also use a render testing tool during development to ensure every website we build looks great and functions well across all major browsers and devices.
+At Blennd, we not only create custom designs for mobile versions of websites, but we also use a render testing tool during development to ensure every website we build looks great and functions well across all major browsers and devices.

 It should come as no surprise that Google recently reported that 40 percent of people say they prefer to use their mobile device to do everything—from researching and comparing products—to making their final purchase.
-If your site is not mobile friendly, users are unlikely to return and may instead go to a competitors site.
+If your site is not mobile friendly, users are unlikely to return and may instead go to a competitor's site.
 A crucial aspect of the mobile user experience is site speed.